storybookjs/react-native/docs/src/pages/presets/writing-presets/index.md

 }
 ```

-- `webpack` is applied to the preview config after
+- `webpack` is applied to the preview config after it has been initialized by storybook
-- `webpackFinal` is applied to the preview config after
+- `webpackFinal` is applied to the preview config after all user presets have been applied
 - `webpackManager` is applied to the manager config

 ### Addons